HidayetSelimASAN/Embedded_C/README.md

 # Embedded_C
-Embedded coding in C using basic concepts
+Embedded coding in C using basic concepts not completed yet